Diagnostic Approach to the Adult with Suspected Immune Deficiency

 3.4 Laboratory assessment of immunity consists of step-by-step analysis that correlates the clinical manifestations with the specific suspected immune disorder.

 In order to optimize the use of the clinical laboratory, testing should first focus on quantitative and qualitative screening evaluations, with more costly and complex testing used to pinpoint the precise nature of the disorder and confirm the suspected diagnosis.
 A summary of the screening tests and studies to confirm the diagnosis is provided in Table 2.
 Screening tests for defects in antibody production include quantitative serum immunoglobulins, in which total IgG, IgA, and IgM can be precisely measured.
 The predominant immune globulin in the blood is IgG, normally ranging from 800 to 1500 mg/dL with a slight decline after the age 60.
 Selective IgA deficiency is defined as serum levels < 10 mg/dL.
 Typical IgM levels in adults range from 70 to 130 mg/dL.
-Isolated selective IgM deficiency (< 10 mg/dL) is extremely rare whereas elevated IgM is indicative of infection or autoimmunity.
+Isolated selective IgM deficiency (< 10 mg/dL) is extremely rare whereas elevated IgM is indicative of hyper IgM syndrome, infection or autoimmunity.
 Elevations in multiple isotypes may reflect polyclonal B cell activation as in HIV or other viral infections such as EBV or CMV, sarcoidosis, or SLE.
 Elevations in a single isotype should be evaluated by serum protein electrophoresis in order to exclude multiple myeloma, Waldenstrom's macroglobulinemia, or primary systemic amyloidosis.
 As many as 1% of normal adults of age 50 develop benign monoclonal gammopathy.
 Specific antibody titers measured prior to and 30 days after immunization is an accepted means to measure functional immunity to T-dependent (tetanus and diphtheria) and T-independent (different serotypes of pneumococcal polysaccharide) antigens.
 In more than 90% of healthy individuals usual postimmunization protective response to T-dependent antigens such as tetanus and diphtheria exceeds 1.0 IU/ml.
 The response to T-independent antigens is generally measured by pre and post titers to different serotypes within the pneumococcal polysaccharide vaccine.
 The protective level of antibody following the pneumococcal polysaccharide vaccine is poorly defined, however, the ACAAI and AAAAI practice parameters define a normal response in adults to be titers ³ 1.3 µg/ml or a four-fold rise in at least 70% of the immunizing serotypes.
-However, many experts believe this definition is too broad as many healthy individuals do not achieve this level of response following immunization.

 Elevation in total serum IgE can be helpful in suspected patients who have IgE mediated allergic rhinosinusitis, allergic asthma, and other allergic diseases from those who have antibody defects.
 In patients with low total IgG or defective functional immunity, measurement of IgG subclasses is helpful in pinpointing the diagnosis.
 However, the significance of IgG subclass deficiency in the presence of normal antibody responses to protein and polysaccharide antigen is not known.
 Low or absent IgG4 is present in up to 5% of healthy adults and its deficiency is not considered to be clinically relevant.
 Enumeration of B cells using flow cytometry can differentiate late-onset congenital agammaglobulinemia where CD20+ or CD19+ B cells are low or absent from CVID where total B cell numbers are generally normal.